seventeenlands/seventeenlands.github.io/_posts/2019-07-01-bot-signals.md

 # Difference in Pick Order

 The most obvious difference in drafting with bots is that their pick order is different.
-When bots overvalue cards like *Giant Growth*, drafters don’t have a chance to take it where they feel it should be going, and as a result it’s almost never seen in draft play on Arena.
+When bots overvalue cards like <auto-card>Giant Growth</auto-card>, drafters don’t have a chance to take it where they feel it should be going, and as a result it’s almost never seen in draft play on Arena.
 It is hard to notice the absence of something, though, and it not being there in any one draft isn’t that odd.
 What sticks out like a sore thumb, though, is when cards go way later than they should.
-There have been some extreme examples in past sets, like *Gate Colossus* and *Sauroform Hybrid* in RNA.
-Since the latest update to the bots, the examples in WAR aren’t quite so bad, but *Lazotep Plating* and *Dreadmalkin* are a couple that still seem to stick out.
+There have been some extreme examples in past sets, like <auto-card>Gate Colossus</auto-card> and <auto-card>Sauroform Hybrid</auto-card> in RNA.
+Since the latest update to the bots, the examples in WAR aren’t quite so bad, but <auto-card>Lazotep Plating</auto-card> and <auto-card>Dreadmalkin</auto-card> are a couple that still seem to stick out.

 # Pick Order Variance